thegeek82000/openGLCD/readme.txt

 Other example sketches and demos are provided that show how to use various capabilities of the library.

+The subfolder GLCDv3Demos contains subfolders with the demos from the GLCDv3 library.

+    * GLCDv3 are the demos running in GLCDv3 compability mode
+    * openGLCD are the GLCDv3 demos converted over to openGLCD

 FONTS
 =====
 The library is supplied with fixed and variable width font definitons